playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 ## Live Updating

-But what happens if we update `date` after the fact?
+But what happens if we update `dateStr` after the fact?
 Say we have a `setTimeout` call that updates the date to tomorrow's date after 5 minutes.

 <!-- tabs:start -->